PositroniumSpectroscopy/positronium/README.rst

 .. code:: python

     >>> from positronium.constants import lifetime_oPs, frequency_hfs
-    >>> print("The mean lifetime of ortho-Ps is", "%.1f ns."%(lifetime_oPs * 1e9))
+    >>> print("The mean lifetime of ortho-Ps is", lifetime_oPs)
-    The mean lifetime of ortho-Ps is 142.0 ns.
+    The mean lifetime of ortho-Ps is 142.037 ± 0.036 ns

-    >>> print("The ground-state hyperfine splitting is", "%.1f GHz."%(frequency_hfs * 1e-9))
+    >>> print("The ground-state hyperfine splitting is", frequency_hfs)
-    The ground-state hyperfine splitting is 203.4 GHz.
+    The ground-state hyperfine splitting is 203.38910 ± 0.00074 GHz

-Where appropriate constants are stored in a subclass of float called MeasuredValue, which has a few extra attributes [uncertainty, unit, source, url], for example
+Where appropriate constants are stored in a class called MeasuredValue, which is a subclass of `float`, with extra attributes [uncertainty, unit, source, url].
+For example

 .. code:: python